sjg20/paperman/README.md

 ## Command-line usage

+-### j <file>

+Convert a file to .jpg, the JPEG image file.
+This produces a separate file for each page of the document, with a _p<n> addition.
+So a two-page document called fred,max will produce fred_p1.jpg and fred_p2.jpg

 ### -m <file>

 Convert a file to .max, Paperman's native format.
 The new file has the same name